 - Supply hugely outweighs demand

-- Current global jack-up rig utilization is hovering around 65-80% ( as of Q3 2020), with the Middle East being the busiest area.
+- Current global jack-up rig utilization is improving and hovers around 61-82% depending on the region ( as of Q1 2021), with the Middle East being the busiest area.

 - Globally, there is around 500 units available and over 40 jack-up rigs under construction.